2 Samuel 11: Analysis

-aside from anything that he commanded him all the days of his life, except in the matter of Uriah the Hittite” (1 Kings 15:5), while it is skipped it completely in the Books of Chronicles (see 1 Chronicles 20:1–2).
+David's disgrace significantly shaped later depictions of his faithfulness to God.
+1 Kings 15:5 states, "for David had done what was pleasing to and never turned throughout his life from all that had been commanded him, except in the matter of Uriah the Hittite."
+In contrast, the Books of Chronicles (e.g., in 1 Chronicles 20:1–2) omit the episode entirely, with the account simply moving from David remaining in Jerusalem to the conquest of Rabbah.

 David and Bathsheba (11:1–13)

-Military activities in the Middle East generally started in the spring, after the end of the winter rains, and this was when the Israelite troops under Joab were dispatched in the continuation of the siege to Rabbah (from the last chapter, while David stayed behind (cf. 2 Samuel 10:7–14).
-This turns to be the setting for David's downfall: providing him with an opportunity to see Bathsheba bathing and then to commit adultery with her.

-David's misbehavior is reported openly and honestly, without any mitigation nor explanation for his motivation.
+Military activities in the ancient Near East generally started in the spring, after the end of the winter rains, and this was when the Israelite troops under Joab were dispatched in the continuation of the siege of Rabbah begun in 2 Samuel 10:1, while David stayed behind.
+This turns out to be the setting for David's moral downfall: providing him with an opportunity to see Bathsheba bathing and then to commit adultery with her.
+David's misbehavior is reported openly and honestly, without any mitigation or explanation for his motivation.

 Verse 3

 And David sent and inquired about the woman.

-And one said, “Is not this Bathsheba, the daughter of Eliam, the wife of Uriah the Hittite?”
+And one said, "Is not this Bathsheba, the daughter of Eliam, the wife of Uriah the Hittite?"